 Summary

-Smyrna – at least until its destruction – was a cosmopolitan port of the Eastern Mediterranean, an intercultural centre of meetings, musical exchanges and wider cultural combinations, with a strong Greek element.
-The remarkable commercial activity contributed in an essential way to the social development of the region and was based on the rich mosaic of nationalities, cultures, trends and ideas – often different – that came into contact and shaped what we now understand today as the Smyrna music and dance heritage.
-Artistic music from the West, but also oriental amanes, church troparia (hymns), rebetika of Smyrna and Constantinople, light songs, Armenian and Jewish musical idioms, European music, but also the Aegean music and dance tradition – all of the above as aspects of everyday cultural life in Smyrna are explored and presented through examples and references to important genres, persons and institutions that dominated the so-called ‘Paris of the East’ at the end of the 19th and the beginning of the 20th century.
+Smyrna, at least until its destruction, was a cosmopolitan port of the Eastern Mediterranean, an intercultural meeting point of encounters, musical exchanges and broader cultural interconnections, with a strong Greek presence.
+Its remarkable commercial activity contributed substantially to the social development of the region and was based on a rich mosaic of ethnicities, cultures, trends and ideas, often diverse, that came into contact and shaped what we now understand as Smyrna’s musical and dance heritage.
+Artistic music from the West, but also oriental amanes, church troparia (hymns), rebetika of Smyrna and Constantinople, light songs, Armenian and Jewish musical idioms, European music, as well as the Aegean musical and dance tradition, are all, as aspects of Smyrna’s everyday cultural life, explored and presented through examples and references to important genres, figures and institutions that dominated the so-called “Paris of the East” in the late 19th and early 20th centuries.

-The study aims at a broad overview of the particular local music and dance forms in relation to the social developments of that period and the cultural influences that the arrival of the Asia Minor refugees on the Greek mainland and islands exerted on the later artistic creation.
+The study aims to provide a broad overview of the distinctive local musical and dance forms in relation to the social developments of that period, as well as of the cultural influences exerted on later artistic creation by the arrival of Asia Minor refugees in mainland and island Greece.
 The written treatise is accompanied by audiovisual material.

 Institutional Bodies